raashidsalih/churn-pipeline/README.md

 The dataset is then used to train two models.
 The first is a Gaussian Copula Synthesizer to produce synthetic data with characteristics similar to the original.
 This is done since there is not much data to go around and serves as a rudimentary imitation of data entering the database, The second is an LGBModel which is a product of using FLAML's AutoML implementation on the data, and its purpose is to predict churn status for a particular user.

 Both models are hosted via FastAPI and are accessed this way.
-Airflow is then used to orchestrate the pulling of data from the Synthesizer, obtaining churn status prediction for said data from the classification model, generating a ULID for each user, and writing it all to a Postgres database.
+Airflow is then used to orchestrate the pulling of data from the Synthesizer, obtaining churn status prediction for said data from the classification model, generating a ULID for each customer, and writing it all to a Postgres database.
 Airflow is also used to trigger dbt afterward to run tests and apply necessary transformations.
 The data is modeled after the star schema and is finally visualized as a dashboard using Metabase.

 ![Data Model Diagram](https://raw.githubusercontent.com/raashidsalih/churn-pipeline/main/assets/star.svg)